liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

   are using.
 - `liferay.version`: The version of Liferay you are using.

-Here's an example of specifying these *properties* for Liferay bundled with Apache Tomcat in a directory `C:\liferay-portal-6.2`:
+Here's an example where we've specified these *properties* for Liferay bundled with Apache Tomcat in a directory `C:\liferay-portal-6.2`:

 	<properties>
 		<liferay.app.server.deploy.dir>